hlucey/third-party/cis5-iam.md

 Return to the resource management console and add your redirect URI to the IAM tab:

-1. Sign into the console
+1. Sign in to the console.
-2. Grab your redirect URI
+2. Grab your redirect URI.
-3. Return to the resource management console
+3. Return to the resource management console.
 4. From the **IAM tab**, paste your redirect URI into the **Redirect URI** field.
 5. Click **Update Client ID** to update your Client ID.

-You should now have a Client ID that understands your Redirect URI and is set to true!
+You now have a Client ID that understands your Redirect URI and is set to true!
 You can use that Client ID in the next steps to develop your OAuth flow.

 ## Develop your OAuth flow for authentication
 {: #oauth}